zlangley/collaborative-deep-learning/README.md

 ## Training and Inference

-The file `src/main.py` will train the CDL from the data files created in the previous step.
+The file `train.py` will train the CDL from the data files created in the previous step.
 To train the model and compute recall@300, you can run
 ```
-python src/main.py -v
+python train.py -v
 ```
 The `-v` flag toggles "verbose" mode.
 There are many more command-line flags to customize behavior; almost every hyperparameter can be set without changing any code.
-By default, the BERT embedding will be used; to use the bag-of-words embedding, run `src/main.py` with the flag `--embedding bow`.
+By default, the BERT embedding will be used; to use the bag-of-words embedding, run `train.py` with the flag `--embedding bow`.

+The training script will output the recall@300 when finished.
+It will also save the model to disk (by default in a file `model.pt`, but configurable with the `--out` flag).
+The `infer.py` program can be run to (re)compute the recall.